Sebastianhju/Runeterra-5e/2.0/Runes.md

 ## Lesser Runes
 ### Demolish  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/Demolish.png" Align=left width=7% height=7%>

 Whenever you end your turn within 15 feet of a construct or object that can be destroyed, they gain a stack of demolish (Up to a maximum of five).
-The next time you deal damage a target with demolish, they take 1d12 additional damage for every stack of demolish the target have.
+The next time you deal damage a target with demolish, they take 1d10 additional damage for every stack of demolish the target have.

 ---

 ### Font Of Life  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/FontOfLife.png" Align=left width=7% height=7%>

+This rune has three charges, you regain all charges at the end of a long rest.

-When you immobilize or reduce a creatures movement speed, they gain a mark of _life_.
-The next time an ally damages a creature with _life_ they heal equal to your proficiency bonus.
+When you slow or immobilize a creature, you can spend a charge to give the them a mark of _life_.
+The next time an ally damages the creature, they heal equal to four times your proficiency bonus.

 ---

 ### Shield Bash  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/MirrorShell.png" Align=left width=7% height=7%>

+This rune has three charges, you regain all charges at the end of a long rest.

-Whenever you gain temporary hit points, your next attack deals 1d6 additional damage plus 1d6 for every tenth temporary hit points you currently have.
+Whenever you have temporary hit points you can spend a charge to deal 1d6 additional damage plus 1d6 for every tenth temporary hit points you currently have.

 ---